CausalRaFT/CausalRaFT.github.io/index.md

 ## Methodology
 Our framework operates by taking historical task information and environmental feedback as input and producing reflection results as output.
 The framework comprises three stages:
+1) Associative Reasoning is tasked with inferring about the associations.
+2) Plan Revision is charged with generating the action plan revisions for subsequent trials.
-1. Counterfactual Reasoning is responsible for identifying and correcting critical erroneous steps and analyzing the RCE.
+3) Counterfactual Reasoning is responsible for identifying and repairing error actions and analyzing the RCE.
-2. Associative Reasoning is tasked with inferring about the associations.
-3. Plan Revision is charged with generating the action plan revisions for subsequent trials.
-Additionally, we have introduced a Memory Management module to manage the historical results generated.
+4) Additionally, we have introduced a Memory Management module to manage the historical results generated.

 <div align='center'>
   <img src="./framework.png">